serkanalgur/phpfuncs/README.md

-# phpfuncs
+# PHP Functions in Golang - phpfuncs

 [![PkgGoDev](https://pkg.go.dev/badge/serkanalgur/phpfuncs)](https://pkg.go.dev/github.com/serkanalgur/phpfuncs)

-Php Functions in Go
+PHP functions implementation to Golang.
+This package is for the Go beginners who have developed PHP code before.
+You can use PHP like functions in your app, module etc. when you add this module to your project.

 :bangbang: **THIS MODULE IS UNDER DEVELOPMENT.
 PLEASE USE CAUTIOUSLY** :bangbang: